grinco/ote_rate/README.md

     name: "Current Energy cost in EUR/mWh"
 ```

-If you have an exchange rate sensor - you can calculate the value using template sensor:
+If you have an exchange rate sensor - you can calculate the value in local currency using template sensor:
 ```
   - platform: template
     sensors: